iSYSTEMLabs/NUCLEO-144_DBG_TRACE_ADAPTER/README.md

-# Nucleo-144
+# NUCLEO-144_DBG_TRACE_ADAPTER

-ST Nucleo-144 adapter, exposing standard Coresight 20 connector
+STM Nucleo-144 adapter, exposing standard Coresight 20 connector

+This adapter can be used with STM NUCLEO-144 boards

 # Standalone mode
 This example is based on NUCLEO-L4R5ZI